EmperorOwl/LeetLog/README.md

 [![Product Name Screen Shot][product-screenshot]](https://app.raylin.dev/leetlog)

 LeetLog is a web application designed to help users track their progress on LeetCode problems and share their solutions with others.
-Please note that to use this project to track you must host it yourself.
+Please note that to track your own problems you must host it yourself.
-Feel free to view the demo and see if it's something you'd like to use.
+Feel free to view the [demo](https://app.raylin.dev/leetlog) and see if it's something you'd like to use.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>